ab-noori/Blog-App/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [School Library] <a name="about-project"></a>
+# 📖 [Blog Application] <a name="about-project"></a>

-> **[School-Library]** application will record the books available in the library and track their borrowers.
-It will allow new students or teachers to be added, new books to be added, and records of borrowed books and corresponding borrowing dates to be saved.
-A beautiful and well-organized system will be built to accomplish the task efficiently.
+> **[Blog-App]** The Blog app will be a classic example of a blog website.
+A fully functional website that will display the list of posts and empower readers to interact with them by allowing comments to be added and posts to be liked.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>